kailaisun/fire-detection-without-lamp/README.md

 ```
 git clone https://github.com/EscVM/OIDv4_ToolKit.git
 ```
-following its instruction,  then use
+following its instruction,  then use the following command to get lamp data:
 ```
 python3 main.py downloader --classes Lamp --type_csv train(test,validation)
 ```
-to get data of lamps.

 ### How to train yolov3
 Put all the pictures and labels in a same folder(data/JPEGImages)